Tarrasch/zsh-autoenv/README.md

 # Autoenv for Zsh

-zsh-autoenv automatically sources (known/whitelisted) `.env` files, typically used in project root directories.
+zsh-autoenv automatically sources (known/whitelisted) `.autoenv.zsh` files,
+typically used in project root directories.

 It handles "enter" and leave" events, nesting, and stashing of variables (overwriting and restoring).